TamilVenthanRS/eventregistration/README.md

 ## RESULT:
-This webpage designed for event registration designed by veera , http://tamil.student.saveetha.in:8000/home/.
+This webpage designed for event registration designed by tamil , http://tamil.student.saveetha.in:8000/home/.